darkares23/js-criptocurrencyConverter/README.md

-# Criptocurrency Cotizer
+# Cryptocurrency Cotizer

 - Create a javascript program that consumes REST API
-- Convert 4 diferents currencies to more than 100 criptocurrencies
+- Convert 4 diferents currencies to more than 100 cryptocurrencies
 - Made using classes and Async / Await + Fetch API
 - Add a spinner to simulates calculations